Dhruv25nov/CV/README.md

-# CV
+# Resume
-CV made using only html
+Resume made using only html